edgedb/edgedb/docs/cli/network.rst

 Generally command-line tools connect only to the database host.
 But there are two exceptions:

-1. At the start of the command-line tool it checks if version is up to date. :ref:`Details <ref_cli_edgedb_version_check>`
+1. When the command-line tool starts, it checks if its version is up to date. :ref:`Details <ref_cli_edgedb_version_check>`
 2. The ``edgedb server`` family of commands and ``edgedb self-update`` discover package versions and docker images and also invoke package